clef/clef-wordpress/readme.txt

 == Description ==

 [Clef](http://clef.io) is a smartphone app that lets you "forget your passwords" and log into sites as easily as taking a photo.
-Once you've registered and signed into the Clef website, you can visit a [website that uses Clef](https://clef.io/websites) and sign in using the [Clef app for your iPhone](http://itunes.apple.com/us/app/clef/id558706348?ls=1&mt=8) (an Android app is coming in January, 2013).
+Once you've registered and signed into the Clef website, you can visit a [website that uses Clef](https://clef.io/websites) and sign in using the Clef app for your [iPhone](http://itunes.apple.com/us/app/clef/id558706348?ls=1&mt=8) or [Android](https://play.google.com/store/apps/details?id=io.clef) device.

 WPClef adds a graphic (a "QR code" for the geeks out there) to the WordPress login form.
 Scanning that graphic with the Clef app automatically logs you into WordPress using your Clef account.